DBC-SF/mentorship-wiki/deputy.md

   - Signin / Signout for your shift
   - See other Mentors on the schedule
   - Track your hours accurately

+#### signin / signout:

+Use Deputy Kiosk when shift occurs onsite.

+Use Deputy Mobile when shift occurs offsite.

+You cannot use the web interface to signin / signout

+A general how to can be found [below](#kiosk).

 #### Scheduling Details